Coded Data Rebalancing for Decentralized Distributed Databases: Coded Data Rebalancing for node removal

-where $\lambda_{rem}=\frac{r}{K-1}$.
-We can see that $\lambda_{rem}$ is the new storage fraction.
-With this, we see that the target database is also a decentralized $r$-balanced distributed database.
+If our new database satisfies the above condition, then using Lemma \ref{distributedDatabase}, we can show that the target database is also a decentralized $r$-balanced distributed database.
 We show this in Lemma \ref{noderemovalproofofbalanced}.
 Finally in Theorem \ref{theorem:nodeRemoval}, we obtain an upper bound on the expected communication load of our rebalancing scheme, and show that as $F$ grows large, this load is asymptotically optimal.